By addressing the housing needs of veterans and their families, cities are pioneering ways to meet similar needs of other special populations.

 The U.S. Interagency Council on Homelessness coordinates the federal response to homelessness.
 Their regional coordinators and Solutions Database are key resources for cities committed to ending veteran homelessness by 2015.

-Community Solutions is a globally recognized leader for developing and implementing data-driven strategies to end social problems such as homelessness.
-Over 235 U.S. communities have engaged in the 100,000 Homes Campaign, implementing proven methods to end homelessness, and collectively providing a permanent home for nearly 29,000 homeless veterans.
+Community Solutions is a recognized leader for developing and implementing data-driven strategies to end homelessness.
+Over 235 U.S. communities engaged in the 100,000 Homes Campaign, implementing proven methods to end homelessness, and collectively providing a permanent home for 105,580 of the most vulnerable homeless, including 31,171 homeless veterans.
+To bring an end to chronic and veteran homelessness, Community Solutions has launched the Zero: 2016 campaign.

 The National Alliance to End Homelessness is a recognized leader providing data, policy recommendations and examples of local solutions for ending veteran homelessness.
 Click here to see their Five High Impact Steps.